-While The identified Sustainability Issues provide a foundation for monitoring and assessment, the development of associated indicators is required so that they can be accurately quantified.
-As this may take some time, the further development of the Sustainability Issues is planned for after the Management Plan's adoption, as part of the review processes.
+The identified Sustainability Issues provide a foundation for monitoring and assessment, the development of associated indicators is required so that they can be accurately quantified.
+As this may take some time, the further development of the Sustainability Issues is planned as part of the future review processes.

+SUSTAINABILITY ISSUES

-SUSTAINABILITY ISSUES Reduction of water supply or water quality comparable to that which is available at the time of policy implementation
+Reduction of water supply or water quality comparable to that which is available at the time of policy implementation

-- Changed soil conditions resulting from recycled water use - Significant changes to market demand for produce - Increased impacts from off-site non-agricultural uses - Loss of existing buffer areas
+Changed soil conditions resulting from recycled water use

+Significant changes to market demand for produce

+Increased impacts from off-site non-agricultural uses

+Loss of existing buffer areas